 If you've used VPNs before you probably know that each VPN has its own benefits, features, and alike.
 One such feature is the ability to protect multiple devices with a single VPN license.

 In the case of ExpressVPN, it allows you to connect five devices.
-NordVPN allows six, while IPVanish beats them both with ten simultaneous connections.
+NordVPN allows six, while IPVanish beats them both with unlimited simultaneous connections.

 Choosing one of them will let you install a VPN app on all your devices, which is a very cheap way to protect yourself with only a single package and still be able to use the Sky Q Hub router.

 The negative thing is that you must download and enable the app on every device you wish to protect and secure, and always remember to connect to a secure server when using that device.

 Things would be simpler if the Sky Q Hub router worked with VPN directly, but the reality is that it does not.

 While the app solution is cost-effective and perfectly suitable it's down to you to remember to enable it each time.